Written by Vedika Pathania, a second-year student.

 Is there hope?

-Although most hope would seem lost for the country, there are still a few Having or showing the capacity to develop into something in ...
-More solutions.
+Although most hope would seem lost for the country, there are still a few potential solutions.
 Considering the worst-case scenario, the country would be burdened with the rise in crisis where more and more people leave the country leading to a loss of human capital.
 Followed by the loss of value in the currency which will deteriorate not only the value in the market but also its position to make substantial changes for the economy.
 Finally, the medical and food shortages will escalate to the point that would not be sustainable through just international humanitarian aids and would lead the country into to a state of chaos and lawlessness which was never faced before.

 On the contrary, if the best-case scenario is taken into consideration, Lebanon still holds a credible chance to come out of the crisis.
 A highly holistic and comprehensive economic program has to be put in the application under a properly functional and autonomous government, devoid of any international influence.
 This formed bureaucracy and cabinet would then start working on the liquidity of resources inside the country, with the humanitarian aid from the international community as support.
 The country would then need to dedicatedly stick to a re-compartment program of various debt incurred throughout.
 A substantially rigorous and highly unorthodox way of organising the economy is the need of the hour.
 This might prove to be harder due to the failing political elites who might see such a bold step to be against their vested interest.
 But a non-traditional approach will reduce subsidies along with a step system to raise taxes in the country can lead to a minuscule growth ratio.